 $ cya keep name BACKUP_NAME overwrite

-To create a backup and archive and compress it, run:
+To create a backup and archive it, run:

 $ cya keep name BACKUP_NAME archive